Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Material/Red Voice.md

 Why do you breathe here
 Why do you hope
 When I only devour

+### 2 After Fara Encouragement and when narrator remembers his studies and professor
+There is more water on earth than previously thought.
+The known oceans of the world make up one fourth.
+The rest lies below them.
 ### 7 When narrator enters the ocean for the final time
 Night after night
 I invite the house here